edgedb/edgedb/docs/reference/http.rst

 .. note::

-    Here's how to determine your local EdgeDB instance's HTTP server URL:
+    Here's how to determine your local Gel instance's HTTP server URL:

 .. versionchanged:: _default

     - The ``hostname`` will be ``localhost``
     - Find the ``port`` by running ``edgedb instance list``.
-This will print a table of all EdgeDB instances on your machine, including their associated port number.
+This will print a table of all Gel instances on your machine, including their associated port number.
     - In most cases, ``database-name`` will be ``edgedb``.
-An EdgeDB *instance* can contain multiple databases.
+An Gel *instance* can contain multiple databases.
 On initialization, a default database called ``edgedb`` is created; all queries are executed against this database unless otherwise specified.